 At AHW, we believe that we can go further together than we can alone.
 AHW is committed to supporting collaborative efforts that bring together teams with the necessary expertise, experience, and influence to address Wisconsin's leading health challenges and who together can advance health and health equity for all Wisconsin residents.
-All applications must be submitted by collaborative teams of community and MCW academic partners committed to carrying out the proposed project together.
+All applications must be submitted by an eligible Wisconsin-based community organization and all funded projects will be conducted by collaborative teams of community and MCW academic partners committed to carrying out the proposed project together.
+Upon funding and based on the community-led application submitted by the eligible community organization, AHW will support a collaborative matchmaking process to identify an MCW academic partner from a pre-existing faculty pool to join the community-led project and serve in the identified academic partner role to support the project to achieve its overall goal and advance health.
+Please see the Funded Project Terms and Conditions for Community-Led Seed Grants on the AHW website for more details.